 USIP grants support peacebuilding projects managed by non-profits.
 Their fellowships support cutting-edge research, writing, analysis and convening by emerging and leading international experts from many disciplinary and professional backgrounds, as well as dissertations on topics related to international conflict management and peacebuilding.

-The United States-Japan Foundation offers grants in the areas of pre-college education, communication/public opinion, and US-Japan policy studies.
+The United States-Japan Foundation offers grants in the areas of pre-college education, communication/public opinion, and US-Japan policy studies each fall (starting in 2020) and on an annual theme each spring (starting in 2021).
+For 2021, the theme is Disruption and Resilience.
 In addition, the US-Japan Leadership Program develops a network among the next generation of leaders in the two countries.

 Waterhouse Family Institute

 WFI is based at Villanova University, and holds an annual grants competition related to the centrality of Communication in the creation of social change.

 Woodrow Wilson Center